 Fear #4: How do I avoid losing momentum or feeling lonely?

-You want to get peer and/or mentoring support.
-Networking with others who are going through the same thing as you is very beneficial.
-It will also help to work with those who are further along than you on the path, to learn from them and ask for advice.
+You want to get peer and mentoring support.
+Networking with others going through the same thing as you is very beneficial.
+It will help you work with those who are further along than you on the path, learn from them, and ask for advice.

-The best thing is to connect to other people who are either already in business or are just starting out.
+The best thing is to connect to other people who are either already in business or are just starting.

 Here are a few resources to keep you on track.
 Check them out.

 Fear of Failure